sebr/bhyve-home-assistant/README.md

 # bhyve-home-assistant

-Orbit BHyve component for [Home Assistant](https://www.home-assistant.io/).
+Orbit B-hyve component for [Home Assistant](https://www.home-assistant.io/).

 If this integration has been useful to you, please consider chipping in and buying me a coffee!